Manuperezro/MSP3-data-Base/README.md

 ### Schema:

-- To check if my schema was valid, I check if tables I were achiving to solve the requirements of the tasks I used DB Browser desktop app:
+- To check if my schema was valid, I check if the tables were achiving to solve the requirements of the tasks.
+I used DB Browser desktop app:

 This image is the databases in DB browser app.